abhayk1201/CS769_Project/README.md

 * vocab_file: Directory path of pretrained model downloaded from google drive link in the setup above.
 * init_checkpoint: Directory path of pretrained model downloaded from google drive link in the setup above.
 * bert_config_file: Differnt configs for Multi Task Learning settings.

+Modify the `./config/pals_config.json` config file for adjusting some hyperparameters and settings.
+To run the different MTL experiments, you can also use the `./run.sh`.
+Additionally, refer to the easy-to-use [colab notebook](./colab_notebooks/CS769_MTL_Multi_class.ipynb) to refer previosuly run experiments.

 ## References